Analytical Methods

 Topic labeling and categorization

-Each of the 25 topics in both models was manually reviewed using the highest-probability words and the top documents.
-Five topics were excluded as OCR noise (empty or near-empty vocabulary, dominated by symbols and garbled tokens).
-The remaining 20 substantive topics were labeled at two levels:
+Each of the 25 topics in each model was manually reviewed using the highest-probability words and the top documents.
+In the deduplicated run, five topics were excluded as noise; in the full-corpus run, three topics were excluded as noise.
+These excluded topics consisted primarily of OCR artifacts, empty or near-empty vocabulary, advertising boilerplate, symbols, church directories, or garbled tokens.
+This left 20 substantive topics in the deduplicated model and 22 substantive topics in the full-corpus model.
+Topics were labeled at two levels:

-• Analytic label: a short descriptive title (e.g., "Public School Admission")
+- Analytic label: a short descriptive title for the topic itself, based on its word list and representative documents (e.g., "Public School Admission").

 Topic labels, category assignments, and color codes are stored in data/topic_labels.csv (deduped model), data/all_topic_labels.csv (full-corpus model), and data/merged_topic_labels.csv (cross-model comparison).